 FAQ Friday: When the Board remands your appeal, what happens?

-When the Board of Veterans Appeals, also known as the Board or the BVA, makes a decision on your appeal, they can grant, deny, or remand your claim.
-If your claim (or a specific issue from your claim) is remanded, it will be sent back to your VA Regional Office or further evidence collection or for other procedural reasons.
+When the Board of Veterans’ Appeals, also known as the Board or the BVA, makes a decision on your appeal, they can grant, deny, or remand your claim.
+If your claim (or a specific issue from your claim) is remanded, it will be sent back to your local VA Regional Office for further evidence collection or for other procedural reasons.

-More generally, “remand” is a legal term that describes the process in which a superior court remands—or sends back—an appeal to a lower court for another look.
-In a typical court system, a higher court usually remands a case when a lower court interprets a law incorrectly.
+More generally, “remand” is a legal term that describes the process in which a superior court remands – or sends back – an appeal to a lower court for another look.
+In a typical system, a higher court usually remands a case when a lower court interprets a law incorrectly.
 In VA’s system, appeals are remanded for many reasons.

-- there has been a change in law,
+- There has been any change in law;

 Your appeal is sent back to your Regional Office (RO).
 The Board will send your claims file to your local VA Regional Office, where your claim was first adjudicated.
 The Board provides a list of tasks that it wants the Regional Office (as well as you and your attorney) to do before the Regional Office issues a new decision.

 Evidence is gathered.
 If more evidence is needed, the Regional Office requests the appropriate evidence from you.
 You have 30 days to submit this evidence.
-Typically, the Duty to Assist law applies here, meaning the VA is required to help you develop your claim.
-This might mean, for example, scheduling you for another exam or gathering records on your behalf.
+Typically, the duty to assist law applies here, meaning VA is required to help you develop your claim.
+This might mean, for example, scheduling you for another exam or getting records on your behalf.
 In some remand situations, VA may ask you to attend another C&P Exam.
 VA’s duty to assist also exists when you first submit a completed claim.

 If the RO grants your claim.
 That’s great!